 Bujumbura is the capital city and main port of Burundi.
 Bujumbura's port ships most of the country's chief export, coffee, as well as cotton, skins, and tin ore.
 Burundi is in Central Africa, east of Democratic Republic of the Congo.
 The climate is equatorial with considerable altitude variation but generally moderate temperatures.
 The official language is Kirundi.
 Kiswahili is also spoken in the capital and along Lake Tanganyika.
 The main international language is French, although English is increasingly used in Bujumbura.
 The main religions are Christianity and indigenous beliefs.
 The economy of Burundi is one of the poorest in the world, owing in part to its landlocked geography, poor legal system, lack of access to education, and the proliferation of HIV/AIDS.
 Approximately 80% of Burundi's population lives in poverty.
 Burundi society is generally conservative but tolerant.
 Expatriate business dress is conservative and formal, generally a light business suit is suitable.
 Business is generally conducted in French.
 The security risk for expatriates in Burundi is medium, but high in the Cibitoke, and the Bubanza provinces, the suburbs of Bujumbura and the Bujumbura Rural Province.
 The areas bordering the eastern Congo (DRC) are considered dangerous.
 Risks include petty crime, armed robberies, violent attacks and kidnapping.
 The currency of Burundi is the Burundi Franc (BIF).
 Burundi is largely a cash based economy.
 Credit and debit cards are not generally accepted.
 While there are some ATMs they tend to be unreliable and increase your risk of robbery.
 Medical facilities in Burundi are extremely limited.
 Cholera has been reported and Malaria is common.
-The population of Bujumbura is 800,000 (2017 est.), while the inflation rate (CPI) is -2.6% for Burundi as at August 2018.
+The population of Bujumbura is 800,000 (Metro) (2018 est.), while the inflation rate (CPI) is -2.6% for Burundi as at August 2018.
 Xpatulator Hypothetical Tax for Burundi is based on the current personal income tax rate in Burundi is progressive up to 30%.

 Cost Of Living